 West Virginia counties administer and collect property taxes.
 West Virginia real and personal property tax records are managed by the County Assessor in each county.
-Municipalities may levy license and gross receipts taxes on businesses located within the city limits and a hotel occupancy tax on lodging places in the city.

 Property is assessed according to its use, location and value as of July 1.
 All property is reappraised every three years; annual adjustments are made to assessments for property with a change of value.

 West Virginia offers a homestead exemption to its citizens that are 65 years old or are permanently disabled.

 Since 2008, West Virginia has offered a refundable personal income tax credit, up to $1,000, for real property taxes paid in excess of income.

 West Virginia does not impose an inheritance tax.

 Because of the phaseout of the federal estate tax credit, West Virginia's estate tax is not imposed on estates of persons who died in 2005 or thereafter.

 West Virginia taxpayers who are age 65 or older during any part of the taxable year or who are permanently and totally disabled may deduct from their federal adjusted gross income up to $8,000 income, regardless of source, to arrive at the amount that is taxable by West Virginia.
 When a married couple files a joint return, if each qualifies, then up to $16,000 of income is excludable from West Virginia taxes.

 West Virginia taxpayers can use the MyTaxes page to file their returns as well as go online to check the status of their state income tax refunds.